stormrise/optionss/README.md

 >
 > - Li Lingxiao

+## How to Run

+Environment requirements:

+- Environment: Python 3.6

+- Packages:

+  - tkinter: for UI

+  - traceback: capturing log

+  - math: for some math function calculations such as root, square and so on

+  - scipy: for standard normal distribution density function calculation

+  - sympy:

+  - random: for generating Gaussian distribution random numbers

+  - numpy: for matrix operations

+  To Run our option pricer, just put all the .py files in the same directory, and run gui.py.

 ## GUI

 Using a simple python [tkinter]([https://wiki.python.org/moin/TkInter]) GUI libray to build a simple GUI Option Pricer: